St. Peter's Fiesta: The 2011 Greasy Pole Fall Classic

 To help raise some of the money needed to replace the greasy pole platform that was damaged by tropical storm Irene, the Saint Peter's Fiesta Committee hosted the 2011 Greasy Pole Fall Classic at Gloucester High School's Newell Stadium.
 The competition featured three greasy poles, designated bronze, silver, and gold.
-This is expected to be the only Fall Classic, as the Greasy Pole is to be replaced with a platform that will last a century.
+This was expected to be the only Fall Classic, as the Greasy Pole is to be replaced with a platform that will last a century.
 The two time champ Joe DaSilva is the first person to ever win on sea and land, which earned him the nickname "Surf and Turf Champion."
 In 2012 Nick Avelis won Saturday's pole, and in 2013 Kyle Barry won Friday's pole, making all three "turf" champions "surf" champions as well (Avelis also won 2013 Sunday).

 In film

 In 2009, CoffeeBlack Productions — the Gloucester filmmaking team of Emile Doucette, Thomas Papows, and Michael Pallazola – created a short 7-minute documentary about the Greasy Pole and its cultural significance in the small fishing community of Gloucester, Massachusetts.
 The film won the Documentary Educational Resources Award at the International Documentary Challenge at the Hot Docs Canadian International Documentary Film Festival.
 The group has plans to make a feature-length version of the film due out in 2010.

+WBZ-TV released an hourlong documentary about the Greasy Pole in 2023, entitled Love and Grease.

+In the Family Guy episode titled, Snap(ple), Peter decides to participate in the fictional version of the Greasy Pole titled "St. Philip's Greasy Pole Contest".
+Peter describes the contest as "Where shirtless men try to climb across a greasy pole".
+This episode aired on November 26, 2023.